reneeobringer/WaterConsumptionABM/README.md

 Additionally, there are two csv files that are required as inputs, which can be found in the `inputData` folder.

 The model runs best in the headless form of NetLogo, as it requires substantial computational resources.
-This code was developed on a Linux server using the SLURM workload manager.
+The code was developed on a Linux server using the SLURM workload manager.
 Users working in different systems or with different workload managers may need to adapt the code to meet their system requirements (see https://slurm.schedmd.com/rosetta.html for a guide for translating between SLURM and other workload managers).
 To run the code on a remote system, we recommend the following code.

 First, copy the data over to the remove machine: